 Also, I couldn’t resist adding a few just for my Canadian readers.
-When you’re done, check out my list of 25 best gardening books for prairie gardeners, or anyone in USDA hardiness zones 2 or 3.
+When you’re done, check out my list of the 25 best gardening books for prairie gardeners or anyone in USDA hardiness Zones 2 or 3.

 General Gardening Knowledge